srwild/wild-11ty/README.md

+**This is a Work in Progress**

 # A Basic Eleventy Starter 🎈

-Eleventy is amazing.
+Eleventy is amazing and made by nice people.
 I like it very much.
 Combined with Netlify, it makes web development fun and approachable for perpetual n00bs like me.

 There are many ways to setup an Eleventy site.
-It’s not opinionated and it’s made by nice people.
+I’ve read many tutorials and blog posts, where I’ve picked up bits and pieces that made sense to me and the way I work.
 This is just simplified version of how I do it for all the sites I’ve built recently.
-Most of them were originally in Jekyll, another good Static Site Generator (SSG).
-Ugh, I still have to do one that’s in WordPress.
+Some of them were originally in Jekyll, another good Static Site Generator (SSG).
+I still have to do one that’s in WordPress, which might be a bit more difficult to switch from.

 ## Getting Started